Accelerating Materials-Space Exploration for Thermal Insulators by Mapping Materials Properties via Artificial

-For instance, because $\omega_\mathrm{\Gamma, max}$ and $\ThetaD$ are strong correlated to each other, only one of them needs to be considered (see the Supplementary Figure 2).
-The importance of these features is further substantiated in Figure~\ref{fig:sisso_training}b, where we compare the performance of the models calculated using the full dataset and one that only includes the three features in bold in Table~\ref{tab:SA_param}.
-For both the SISSO and KRR models, we see only a slight deterioration in performance with a predictive AFD of 1.87 and 1.77 for the SISSO and KRR models, respectively, compared to 1.45 for the full data models.
-This result highlights that the trends and the underlying mechanisms describing the dependence of $\kappaRT$ in materials space are fully captured by those features alone.
+For instance, the similarity between the importance of $\omega_\mathrm{\Gamma, max}$ and $\Theta_\mathrm{D,\infty}$ is because they are strongly correlated to each other, only one of them needs to be considered (see the Supplementary Figure~\ref{fig:si_all_maps}).
+The importance of these features is further substantiated in Figure~\ref{fig:sisso_training}b, where we compare the performance of the models calculated using the full dataset and one that only includes $\sigma^\mathrm{A}$, $V_\mathrm{m}$, and $\Theta_\mathrm{D,\infty}$.
+For all tested models, we see only a slight deterioration in performance with a predictive AFD of 1.87, 1.77, and 1.77 for the SISSO, KRR, and GPR models, respectively, compared to 1.45 for the models trained with all features.
+This result highlights that the trends and the underlying mechanisms describing the dependence of $\kappa_\mathrm{L}\left(\mathrm{300~K}\right)$ in materials space are fully captured by those features alone.